Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-The presence of a central charge in the OPE for $T(z)T(w)$ makes the energy-momentum tensor to transform not as a primary field.
-In fact, $T(z)$ can be written as
+Due to the presence of the central charge in~\eqref{eq:TTOPE}, the energy-momentum tensor is not a primary field.
+Indeed, $T(z)$ can be written as

-where ${\bf I}(z)$ is the identity operator (which is trivially a primary field of conformal weight $h=0$).
-This means that the energy momentum tensor is a descendant field of the identity operator.
-If instead of considering infinitesimal conformal transformations we deal with a finite one $z \rightarrow f(z)$, $T(z)$ transforms according to
+where $\mathbb{1}(z)$ is the identity operator, which is a trivial primary field of zero conformal weight.
+The energy momentum tensor is then a descendant field of the identity operator.
+If instead of infinitesimal we consider finite conformal transformations,~$z \rightarrow f(z)$, we find the following transformation for~$T(z)$